 - Tracking student attendance

 - Presenting a guest lecture

-The Director of Graduate Studies (DGS) for the department and his or her assistant (DGSA) make the assignment of TAs to specific courses.
-Whenever possible, the DGS/DGSA will try to assign students to courses taught by their adviser.
-Students with a particular interest in a specific course should talk to their DGSA.
+The director of graduate studies (DGS) for the department, and her or his assistant (DGSA) assign TAs to courses.
+Whenever possible, your DGS and DGSA will try to assign students to courses taught by their advisers.
+Students with particular interest in specific courses should talk to their DGSA.